MiLab-HITSZ/2023YeGIAnDe/README.md

 > python main_attack_mix_defense_224img.py

+- note that the training data is put in directory `custom_data/1_img`

 - or changing the parameters to test attacks with diffrent settings.

 ### If you want to simulate the distributed learning by default settings (dataset: EMNIST, aggregation=FedAvg, distribution=Dir(0.5), #clients=100, #round=100):